Bisteeya bil Hout

 When Fez's classic pigeon pastilla travels to the Atlantic coast, it transforms — the meat is replaced by white-fleshed fish, often with shrimp and a tangle of cooked vermicelli noodles, all bound by chermoula's herb-spice marinade.
 The phyllo wrapping stays; the powdered sugar dusting disappears (savory version).
 A Casablanca and Essaouira specialty.

-A phyllo-pastry dome dusted with cinnamon and powdered sugar, hiding fish, almond, and rice underneath.
-Cut into the crust and the sweet exterior gives way to savory-spiced filling — the Atlantic coast's answer to the pigeon pastilla.
+A golden phyllo-pastry dome hiding chermoula-spiced fish, shrimp, and vermicelli underneath.
+Cut into the crust and the crisp shell gives way to a savory, herb-and-spice filling — the Atlantic coast's answer to the pigeon pastilla.

 Phyllo's 14+ layers of butter-brushed dough create steam pockets during baking — that's why bisteeya stays crisp despite the moist filling.
 The fish is cooked first to render moisture; otherwise the bottom layer would soggy.